EFT Payment: An Essential Guide to Electronic Funds Transfer

 While ACH transactions are a type of EFT, there is a distinction between the two.
 All ACH payments go through the ACH network, while EFT payments skip this step and occur as purely digital transactions between two financial institutions.

-Q: Are EFT payments safe?
+Q: Are EFT payments secure?

 Yes, EFT payments are secure.
 They use the same bank account information that you would normally share on a check, but without the risk of physical theft.
 Furthermore, EFT payments are encrypted for added security.

-Q: What does EFT include?
+Q: What types of fund transfers does EFT include?

 EFT includes multiple types of fund transfers like tap-to-pay via credit or debit cards, direct deposits, mobile payments (like Apple Pay), credit card payments, wire transfers, and more.

-Q: Can EFT payments be reversed?
+Q: Can an EFT payment be canceled?

 EFT payments generally cannot be canceled after initiation.
 If funds are sent by mistake, the receiving party must be asked to refund the payment once received.